andrewjw/site/_posts/2011-10-06-beating-google-with-couchdb-celery-and-whoosh-part-4.md

 ---
 In this series I'm showing you how to build a webcrawler and search engine using standard Python based tools like Django, Celery and Whoosh with a CouchDB backend.
-In previous posts we created a data structure, parsed and stored <tt>robots.txt</tt> and stored a single webpage in our document.
+In previous posts we created a data structure, parsed and stored `robots.txt` and stored a single webpage in our document.
 In this post I'll show you how to parse out the links from our stored HTML document so we can complete the crawler, and we'll start calculating the rank for the pages in our database.